marksherriff/cs3240-f23-website/final_exam.md

 ## Q: How do I tell you I want to take the final?

-See the signup sheet that will be posted right here once it's time.
+See the signup sheet [right here](https://docs.google.com/forms/d/e/1FAIpQLSe0bOUDRFxxMpks0IebgulAQpB5P4B9YTlK-4QNYRprLnEssQ/viewform?usp=sf_link) and in the email that was sent out on Monday, Dec 4.

 ## Q: I signed up for the final, but changed my mind.
 Do I need to do anything?